scrapy/scrapy/docs/topics/practices.rst

     # 'followall' is the name of one of the spiders of the project.
     process.crawl("followall", domain="scrapy.org")
-    process.start()  # the script will block here until the crawling is finished
+    process.start()  # the script will block here until the crawling is finished.

 There's another Scrapy utility that provides more control over the crawling
 process: :class:`scrapy.crawler.CrawlerRunner`.
 This class is a thin wrapper that encapsulates some simple helpers to run multiple crawlers, but it won't start or interfere with existing reactors in any way.

-Using this class the reactor should be explicitly run after scheduling your spiders.
+Using this class, the reactor should be explicitly run after scheduling your spiders.
 It's recommended you use :class:`~scrapy.crawler.CrawlerRunner` instead of :class:`~scrapy.crawler.CrawlerProcess` if your application is already using Twisted and you want to run Scrapy in the same reactor.

-Note that you will also have to shutdown the Twisted reactor yourself after the spider is finished.
+Note that you will also have to shut down the Twisted reactor yourself after the spider is finished.
 This can be achieved by adding callbacks to the deferred returned by the :meth:`CrawlerRunner.crawl
 <scrapy.crawler.CrawlerRunner.crawl>` method.